Sanah Moidutty: Career

-In 2017, Sanah Moidutty performed at across the world including Almaty Kazakhstan at a two-day "Star of Asia" international festival that had the best, voices, sounds and rhythms from the Asian region.
-She is currently learning Hindustani classical with Sunil Borgaonkar Ji.
+In 2017, Sanah Moidutty performed in Almaty, Kazakhstan, at a two-day "Star of Asia" international festival that had the best, voices, sounds and rhythms from the Asian region.
+She has been learning Hindustani classical with Sunil Borgaonkar Ji.
 In November 2017, she was awarded "Best Singing Sensation" for the year 2017 at the Asia Vision Movie Awards 2017 for the song Afeemi from Meri Pyaari Bindu.